jdoleary/Spellmasons/docs/TasksCurrent.md

     - Bug: Mana steal costs mana, it shouldn't!!
 - Notify when waiting for other players to pick a character, just like "x players left to pick upgrade

----
-- Bug: I got poisoned when I cast contageous poison but wasn't close
-    - Task: Make contageous spread more obvious
-- Task: Add bone dust pile that dead bodies turn into when hit.
-No longer a unit (that can be interacted with), but still visible
----
 Finish Content:
 - More spells:
     - Haste modifier lets you move farther and slow